TriKro/rsb-content/part5-generative_product_research/analog-digital.md

 Over-engineering/gold-plating: Sometimes a good physical product feature will solve the problem better than fancy software and engineering.

-Over-focussing on technology: if the tech is proven or low risk, test the business model first (especially customer needs).
+Over-focusing on technology: If the tech is proven or low risk, test the business model first (especially customer needs).

 ### Field Tips
 * "A minimum viable product is not always a smaller/cheaper version of your final product." @sgblank
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies
-* When selling a digital information product the experiment team gathered early versions of this data “by hand”, then produced a printed report for the test customers.
-This printed report provided real value, and was used to gather feedback.
+* When selling a digital information product the experiment team gathered early versions of this data “by hand,” then produced a printed report for test customers.
+This printed report provided real value and was used to gather feedback.
 Eventually, the team created a digital version of this report. source: http://www.movestheneedle.com/blog/enterprise-lean-startup-experiment-examples/
 * Artivest had to deal with analog paperwork before they could deliver a digital version of its FinTech platform for individuals and IFAs: https://leanstartup.co/how-one-fitech-company-used-lean-startup-in-a-regulated-industry/ There was both an operational component and a regulatory one to the the analog paperwork.
 * Internet of Things: first design the physical object, then connect it to networks and deliver a digital service.
 * Flowserve offers "sensor-enabled valves along with as-a-service valve status monitoring": https://dupress.deloitte.com/dup-us-en/focus/internet-of-things/connected-products-designing-for-internet-of-things.html